Count sketch

 The sketch is nearly identical to the Feature hashing algorithm by John Moody, but differs in its use of hash functions with low dependence, which makes it more practical.

 In order to still have a high probability of success, the median trick is used to aggregate multiple count sketches, rather than the mean.

 These properties allow use for explicit kernel methods, bilinear pooling in neural networks and is a cornerstone in many numerical linear algebra algorithms.

+Intuitive explanation

+The inventors of this data structure offer the following iterative explanation of its operation: